All Episodes

 Now, everybody's all pissed off about the president and DACA.

-Well, the president did what was constitutional, it's what he promised to do, live by the rule of law, and he rightly gave the power and decision making on legislation back to the Congress.
+It's what he promised to do, live by the rule of law, and he rightly gave the power and decision-making on legislation back to the Congress.

-As if they had never should have gotten it taken away in the first place.
+And Congress is like they're freaked out that they're getting their power back as if they never should have gotten it taken away in the first place.

 You know, as we have so many things circling around us just at one particular point in time, it's pretty amazing.

-But I'll tell you this on on DACA.
+But I'll tell you this on DACA.

 As much as the media screams racism, racism, what's the word that they keep using?